awsdocs/aws-cost-management-user-guide/doc_source/edit-aispl-payment-method.md

 ## Supported payment methods<a name="aispl-supported-payment"></a>

-AWS supports Visa, Mastercard, and AMEX credit cards for AISPL accounts\.
+AWS supports Visa, Mastercard, and American Express credit cards for AISPL accounts\.

 ## View your credit cards<a name="aispl-view-credit-sec"></a>